Building resilience, knowledge and protection – Western Ringtail Possum – Albany Stronghold (April 2019-June 2022)

-Autumn and Spring camera monitoring, baiting and trapping has now been completed for 2019 with some preliminary results.
+Autumn and Spring camera monitoring, baiting and trapping has now been completed for 2019 and 2020 with some preliminary results.

-For the period before baiting and after the program finished in September there was an overall 71% reduction in the number of foxes per camera trap night.
-For the same period there was an overall 50% reduction in the number of cats per camera trap night.
+For the period before baiting and after the program finished in September 2019 there was an overall 71% reduction in the number of foxes per camera trap night and an overall 50% reduction in the number of cats per camera trap night.